 - 5. Select the IP Phones subtab. - 6.
 In the first column for the button to configure, select All or Telephony. - 7.
 In the Function column, select Silent Coach.
-The Extension field is displayed. - 8.
-In the Long Label and Short Label fields, type a label to appear next to the button on the phone LED display.
+The Extension field is displayed. - In the Long Label and Short Label fields, type a label to appear next to the button on the phone LED display.
+Note:

-For details about phone button labels, see Configuring Programmable Buttons through Connect Director on page 189.
+For details about phone button labels, see Configuring Programmable Buttons through Connect Director.